alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Our project focused directly on a methodology for making the assessment, communication, and realisation of these goals more robust and transparent.
 The methodology is known as ‘argument-based assurance’ (ABA) and we can define this methodology as follows:

-> Argument-based assurance is a process of using structured argumentation to provide assurance to another party (or parties) that a particular claim (or set of related claims) about a property of a system is warranted given the available evidence. [@burr2022]
+> Argument-based assurance is a process of using structured argumentation to provide assurance to another party (or parties) that a particular claim (or set of related claims) about a property of a system is warranted given the available evidence.[@burr2022]

 We offer a simplified introduction to ABA in the following chapter.
 But various types of ABA are already widely used in safety critical domains, and have also been used in the context of healthcare[^ABA].
 Typically, the purpose of ABA is to assess and communicate the *safety* of a system within a particular environment.
-Our project was concerned with the question of whether a revised and extended version of the methodology could be used for a broader set of ethical goals, such as fairness or explainability (see [Chapter 4](chapter-4-argument-patterns-fairness-and-explainability)).
+Our project was concerned with the question of whether a revised and extended version of the methodology could be used for a broader set of ethical goals, such as fairness or explainability (see [Chapter 5](chapter-5.mdy)).

 [^ABA]: See an older, but still important report from [Health Foundation](https://www.health.org.uk/sites/default/files/UsingSafetyCasesInIndustryAndHealthcare.pdf) as well as a more recent proposal: Habli et al. (2020).
 Enhancing COVID-19 decision making by creating an assurance case for epidemiological models.
 BMJ Health &amp; Care Informatics, 27(3), e100165. https://doi.org/10.1136/bmjhci-2020-100165

 There is an immediate question that ought to be addressed here:

+!!! question "Question"

-> How should ethical goals be determined and operationalised in the context of the design, development, and deployment of DMHTs?
+    How should ethical goals be determined and operationalised in the context of the design, development, and deployment of DMHTs?

 Our approach in this project to determining and operationalising the relevant ethical goals was *participatory* in nature, and was driven by three primary objectives:

 1. To explore whether and how the methodology of ABA could be extended to address ethical issues in the context of digital mental healthcare.
 2. To evaluate how an extension of the methodology could support stakeholder co-design and engagement, in order to build a more trustworthy and responsible ecosystem of digital mental healthcare.
-3. To lay the theoretical and practical foundations for scaling the trustworthy assurance methodology to new domains, while integrating wider regulatory guidance (e.g., technical standards).
+3. To lay the theoretical and practical foundations for scaling the trustworthy assurance methodology to new domains, while integrating wider regulatory guidance (e.g. technical standards).

 To realise these objectives, several workshops were organised and run over the course of the project with a diverse set of participants.
 Broadly, we categorised these stakeholder groups as follows:

-1. University students
+- University students
-2. University administrators
+- University administrators
-3. Policy-makers and regulators in healthcare
+- Policy-makers and regulators in healthcare
-4. Developers of DMHTs
+- Developers of DMHTs
-5. Researchers working in disciplines adjacent to digital mental healthcare
+- Researchers working in disciplines adjacent to digital mental healthcare
-6. Users with lived experience of DMHTs
+- Users with lived experience of DMHTs

 Workshops and interviews were held with representatives from each of these stakeholder groups, where tailored activities were run to both understand their attitudes towards DMHTs, but also to a) help us evaluate methodological questions related to trustworthy assurance and b) identify which ethical values and principles matter most to them in the present context.